-Today, the world produces 75 million ton each year.
-Most of this hydrogen is generated from fossil fuels, mainly natural gas and coal.
-This accounts for 6% of the global natural gas consumption, 2% of the global coal consumption and consequently emits 830 MtCO2 every year.
-That is almost as much as Germany’s annual CO2-emissions.
+Today, the world produces 75 million tons of hydrogen each year.
+Most of it is generated from fossil fuels, mainly natural gas and coal.
+This accounts for 6% of the global natural gas consumption, 2% of the global coal consumption, and results in 830 million tons of carbon dioxide being released every year – almost as much as Germany’s annual CO2 emissions.

-Siemens Gamesa and Siemens Energyare joining forces to kickstart a new era of offshore green hydrogen production that will power a cleaner future.
+Siemens Gamesa and Siemens Energy are joining forces to kickstart a new era of offshore green hydrogen production that will power a cleaner future.

-Siemens Gamesa and Siemens Energy target a total investment of approximately EUR 120 million over the next five years in the development of this innovative solution with a full-scale offshore demonstration expected by 2025/2026.
+Siemens Gamesa and Siemens Energy target a total investment of approximately EUR 120 million over the next five years in the development of this innovative solution, with a full-scale offshore demonstration expected by 2025/2026.

 Siemens Gamesa is developing a hydrogen production plant in Western Denmark.
-The project couples an electrolyzer with an existing onshore 3 MW turbine, with the possibility to run the system in ‘island mode’, that is, without any connection to the grid.
+The project couples an electrolyzer with an existing onshore 3-MW turbine, with the possibility to run the system in ‘island mode’, without any connection to the grid.
 The project is named Brande Hydrogen.

 Brande Hydrogen will provide a clear understanding of the integration of the electrolyzer with a variable renewable energy source, and the efficiency of the electrolyzer system over time.